-Last December, EU States approved the text of the anti-deforestation law compelling exporters to perform due diligence on a series of imported goods.
+Last December, EU States approved the text of the anti-deforestation law (EUDR) compelling exporters to perform due diligence on a series of imported goods.
 Agribusiness particularly will be required to demonstrate products and crops have not been farmed on deforested or degraded lands since December 2020.
 Mapping and tracking particular pieces of land is step one to compliance.
 Farmforce’s First Mile solution is here.

 A New Anti-Deforestation Tech